NNLO QCD corrections to jet production in deep inelastic scattering: Inclusive jet production

 \section{Inclusive jet production}

 Inclusive jet production in deep inelastic scattering has been widely studied by the H1~\cite{h1a12,h1b1,h1d12,h1e12,h1highq2,h1lowq2} and ZEUS~\cite{zeusb1,zeusc12,zeusd1} experiments at DESY HERA.
 The jet measurements are preformed in the Breit frame, where the transverse momentum requirement on the jet ensures the existence of a partonic recoil, even if only a single jet is reconstructed in the kinematical acceptance.
+Jets are reconstructed using the $k_T$-algorithm with $R_0=1$.

 In this section, we use the kinematic criteria (see Tab.~\ref{tab:incjkin} below) used in the final H1 measurements~\cite{h1highq2,h1lowq2} to discuss several generic features of the NNLO corrections to inclusive jet production, followed by an in-depth comparison of the newly derived predictions to the H1 data~\cite{h1highq2,h1lowq2}.